Putin says Russia will do all it can to improve ties with U.S.

 Asked during a news conference at the summit about the probability of more U.S. sanctions against Russia, Putin said it was up to Washington to decide how best to build relations with Moscow.

 Putin said he and Trump had discussed the election meddling allegations and the situation in Venezuela.
-He provided no details.
+But he gave no details.

-Reporting by Moscow Newsroom; Writing by Olzhas Auyezov; Editing by Alexander Smith
+Reporting by Moscow Newsroom; Additional reporting by Chris Gallagher in Osaka; Writing by Olzhas Auyezov; Editing by Alexander Smith